From Blue Box to Broadcast News: Chewy is the Answer to Life with Pets

 PNN (Pet News Network) by Chewy is a news station “by pets for pets” distributed across Chewy’s social platforms.

-By featuring real experts from Chewy and incorporating PetMD, Chewy Vet Care, and the 24/7 chat and hotline, Chewy’s non-food and toy related services are front and center.
+By featuring real Chewy experts and incorporating PetMD, Chewy Vet Care, and the 24/7 chat, Chewy’s non-food and toy services are front and center.

 Introducing PNN: Pet News Network